ivanklee86/aws-batch-tagger/README.md

   Loads S3 files into disck-backed queue.

 Options:
+  -n, --not-match TEXT  Keys must NOT include one of these match strings to be
+                        processed.

   -m, --match TEXT      Keys must include one of these match strings to be
                         processed.

   -b, --bucket TEXT     S3 bucket.
   --help                Show this message and exit.
 ```